 - Siblings of students admitted to or attending the Charter School

-- Students who are currently enrolled in Emerson/Bandini Elementary School (for the Mountain View campus) or Linda Vista Elementary School (for the Linda Vista campus), and students who reside in the Emerson/Bandini Elementary School (for the Mountain View campus) or Linda Vista Elementary School (for the Linda Vista campus) attendance area (for purposes of the SB 740 Charter School Facility Grant Program)
+- Students who are currently enrolled at Linda Vista Elementary School, and children who reside in the Linda Vista Elementary School attendance area (for purposes of the SB 740 Charter School Facility Grant Program)

 - Children of military families, as defined in Education Code Section 49701

 - Students within the boundaries of San Diego Unified School District

 - All other students as permitted by law

 The Charter School and the District agree to adhere to the requirements related to admission preferences as set forth in Education Code Section 47605(d)(2)(B)(i)-(iv).

 Applications submitted by the priority deadline are placed in lottery pools based on the priorities for enrollment as described in the charter.
 Each applicant is only eligible for a single lottery pool based on their highest eligibility qualification.
 Applications are sorted first by grade, then by lottery pool.
 Copies of applications are copied and placed facedown for existing SDCCS students to randomly draw from.
 Five to six current SDCCS students alternate to pull applications and those applications are assigned a number, starting from one.
 Once each application is assigned a number, open enrollment spaces are offered to applicants until the spaces are filled and the remainder of the applicants are placed on a waiting list in the order which they were drawn.
 The Principal and a member of the Board of Directors will witness the lottery and will certify that it was random, public and conducted as described above.